-- To assist banks and other financial institutions in developing a rich understanding of the intersectionality of low and moderate income populations and people with disabilities and the national trends in unmet needs experienced by people with disabilities in their local communities.
-The result will be informing investment, lending and service decision making. - To foster greater connectivity between financial institutions and communitybased disability organizations well suited to collaborate on CRA-related initiatives. - To achieve and effectively articulate a broad consensus with the regulatory agencies to inform investment, lending and service activities, which will meet CRA obligations and address identified unmet financial and community development needs in the targeted geographic area.
+- To assist banks and other financial institutions in developing a rich understanding of the intersectionality of low- and moderate-income populations and people with disabilities and the national trends in unmet needs experienced by people with disabilities in their local communities.
+The result will be informing investment, lending and service decision making. - To foster greater connectivity between financial institutions and communitybased disability organizations well suited to collaborate on CRA-related initiatives. - To achieve and effectively articulate a broad consensus with the regulatory agencies to inform investment, lending and service activities, which will meet CRA obligations and address identified unmet financial and community

-- To raise broad awareness within the disability community about the opportunities for capacity building available through investment, lending and service offered by financial institutions. - To train disability service provider organizations, individuals with disabilities and others how to most successfully develop proposals to be supported by financial institutions as part of CRA obligations. - To remove any existing ambiguities and otherwise affirm and strengthen, through the federal regulatory framework, the inclusion of disability within federal community reinvestment obligations.
+- development needs of low- to moderate-income people with disabilities in the targeted geographic area. - To raise broad awareness within the disability community about the opportunities for capacity building available through investment, lending and services offered by financial institutions. - To train disability service provider organizations, individuals with disabilities and others how to most successfully develop proposals to be supported by financial institutions as part of CRA obligations. - To remove any existing ambiguities and otherwise affirm and strengthen, through the federal regulatory framework, the inclusion of disability within federal community reinvestment obligations.